pafmon/flockjs/README.md

 # flockjs
-Simple collaborative coding for JS learning
+FlockJS is a simple collaborative coding for JS learning;
-There is a **on-line demo** deployment available at: https://flockjs.herokuapp.com
+you can try a **on-line demo** deployment at: https://flockjs.herokuapp.com

 ### Running the server